hazoc09/CodeKata/README.md

 # CodeKata
-The Application process an input file.
+The Application process a text file (.txt).
 You can add the file with the following ways:
--Drag or drop the file into the drop zone or click in it to select the file -Write the path to the file in the input component -Click in the "Browse.." button to navigate into the explorer and select the file.
+-Drag and drop the file into the drop zone or click in it to select the file -Write the path to the file in the input component -Click in the "Browse.." button to navigate into the explorer and select the file.
 Each line in the input file will start with a command and there are two possible commands: